 Research has shown that these mosquitoes love the heat as long as it is moist heat.
 The first wave of Asian tiger mosquitoes to leave Texas reportedly headed east to balmy Florida as opposed to heading west to the dry heat of Arizona.
 Researchers also feel that the insurgence of the growth in the population of these mosquitoes may be attributed to global warming trends.

 Say Good Riddance to Mosquitoes.

-Mosquito Squad of Chelmsford & Cambridge can apply a barrier spray to your property to eradicate the mosquitoes and control their populations.
-We also offer an all-natural spray that is also excellent at preventing this type of mosquito.
+Mosquito Squad of Chelmsford & Cambridge can apply a barrier treatment to your property to eradicate the mosquitoes and control their populations.
+We also offer an all-natural treatment that is also excellent at preventing this type of mosquito.
 Common sense knowledge is also key to controlling their populations on your property.
 Check your surroundings regularly to make sure it is free of any container that could fill with water, even the smallest container makes a perfect nursery for an Asian Tiger mosquito.
 Keep bushes, shrubbery and grass clippings picked up as to not harbor moisture.
 Knowledge is power when preventing this aggressive biter.
 Grab the “tiger by the tail” today by calling Mosquito Squad of Chelmsford & Cambridge to have your property protected.
 Contact us today at (978) 381-4028 for a free estimate!